 There are many sacred sites around the world which align to the solstices and equinoxes.
 Found within them are often what seems to be universal spiritual symbols that were expressed by the ancient people and communities that left them there.
 They can give us clues as to the deeper meaning behind the structures themselves, as well as what they meant to people who built and used them.
 Many of these symbols are present at Chaco Canyon.

 Spirals are found all over Chaco Canyon.
-The symbol itself is one found throughout the world in many ways, from sacred geometry found in nature to being associated with the sun, growth, fertility, and spiritual enlightenment.
+The symbol itself is one found throughout the world in many ways, from sacred geometry found in nature to being associated with the movement of sun and the earth in the cosmos.
 This symbol is very often found at sacred sites that align to the solstices and equinoxes.

 In The Path of the Spiritual Sun, a book about the ancient religion of the sun, the authors describe some of the significance of the spiral, as well as why the ancient builders of the pyramids used sacred geometry and sophisticated math to align their buildings with celestial events.
 This could give us some insight into the reasons why the people of Chaco Canyon went to such lengths to include the alignments as well as these universal symbols in their structures as well.